yaatehr/mit-apps/readme.md

       > Note: Adding `exit 0` will allow the npm scripts to ignore the status 1 and allow ESW to print all warnings and errors.
     * Ensure the `eslint`/`esw` globally installed version matches the version used in the project.
 This will ensure the `esw` keyword is resolved.

-10. Rebuild node-sass with `npm rebuild node-sass` if you are having and error like `Node Sass does not yet support your current environment on macOS XXX` after an initial `npm start -s`.
+7. Rebuild node-sass with `npm rebuild node-sass` if you are having and error like `Node Sass does not yet support your current environment on macOS XXX` after an initial `npm start -s`. if this doesn't work.
+Delete node_modules directory, package.lock, and yarn.lock files then run `yarn`

 ---